phelpsm1/skeleton/README.md

 See [appSettings.environment.dbs](#appsettingsenvironmentdbs)

-By default, this task uses the backup location of the production database as the source to find the most recent *.bak file.
+By default, this task uses the backup location of the production database as the source to find the most recent \*.bak file.
 See [File Structure Backup Server](#backup-server).
 If you would like to use a different location, just change the backupShare value on the production database in the [appSettings.environment.dbs](#appsettingsenvironmentdbs) configuration object.

 #### Clean Tasks

 ##### clean:releases

-This task cleans up the previous releases by keeping only the last five.
+This task cleans up the previous releases by keeping only the last five (or configured value).

 __Usage:__  gulp clean:releases -e env